BlakvGhost/Bravo/README.md

 ## Documentation

-Documentation for Bravo is currently being prepared and will be available soon.
+Documentation for Bravo is being prepared and will be available soon.
 Stay tuned for updates!
+For the moment refer to the documentation or the source code of the [Framework Core (Juste)](https://github.com/BlakvGhost/Juste).

 ## How to use